Powerful Professional Transformation: Unleashing Leadership Program

 It’s Not Bragging if it’s a Fact — Improve Interviewing Skills

 The goal is not to predict what the interviewer may ask.
 The goal is to learn to make an interview a two-way dialog that will show anyone that you are the right person for the job or promotion.
 Too many interview courses include “the most commonly asked” questions.
 There should be nothing common about your interview.
-Students will learn how to differentiate themselves through behavior-based-type interviewing and confidently talk about anything—ranging from their greatest accomplishment to what tree they would be, if asked.
+Students will learn how to differentiate themselves through behavior-based-type interviewing and confidently talk about anything.
 Interviewers, for the most part, are not just looking for the perfect answer.
 They are looking for your reaction.
 Participants will be taught how to minimize surprised reactions and maximize the interaction so the real YOU comes out.
-Some of the key themes include:
+Some of the key themes to enhance a forward-looking, problem-solving approach include:

 - Teaching confidence, not the perfect answer